Couplemate Caravan Electric Brakes and Magnets Deconstructed

 Electric Magnets explained:

 - Standard magnet.
-Uses a clip to hold it into position and a spring to hold press the magnet square into the drum surface when braking.
+It uses a clip to hold it into position and a spring to press the magnet square into the drum surface when braking.

 - The Al-ko off-road magnet has a spring but no clip.
 A rubber band has wrapped the magnet to keep it in place during assembly.
 The rubber band disintegrates upon the first application of the brakes.

 - After two weeks on corrugated roads, a new magnet will require replacement.
-Vibrations have caused the metal tip of the magnet arm to slowing cut through the electric magnet.
+Vibrations have caused the metal tip of the magnet arm to cut through the electric magnet slowly.
 At this stage, the copper wire on the bobbin has been rendering the magnet non-functional.
-Now you can see an excellent reason to put off-road magnets on your rig.
+You can see an excellent reason to put off-road magnets on your rig.

-Caravans electric magnets draw 3.2 amps @ 12v each
+Caravan electric magnets draw 3.2 amps @ 12v each.

-(a) The big mistake when wiring electric brake magnets, is to wire 3mm cable down one side then run more wire across the axle to the other magnet and connect.
+(a) The big mistake when wiring electric brake magnets is to wire a 3mm cable down one side, then run more wire across the axle to the other magnet and connect.

 Even manufacturers continue to make this mistake.